Instability and self-propulsion of flexible autophoretic filaments: Nonlinear dynamics of uniformly active filaments

 \subsection{Results and discussion}

 We perform numerical simulations for $\alpha \geq \alpha_{c1}$, $\mathcal{A}\mathcal{M}=-1$, and $\varepsilon=10^{-2}$.
-For each simulation, the filament is initialized either with the first even, $a_1\psi_1$, or the first odd, $a_2\psi_2$, biharmonic eigenfunction of the bending operator, where $a_1 = a_2 = 10^{-5}$.
-Fig.\ref{fig: chronophotographies_nonlinear_dynamics} shows the chronophotographies, i.e., time sequences, of the filament dynamics for $\alpha = 150$ (panel $(a)$), $\alpha = 350$ (panel $(b)$), and $\alpha = 1000$ (panel $(c)$).
+For each simulation, a straight filament is initially perturbed either with the first even, $a_1\psi_1$, or the first odd, $a_2\psi_2$, biharmonic eigenfunction of the bending operator, where $a_1 = a_2 = 10^{-5}$.
+The considered time interval is $0 \leq t \leq 15$ and, for better accuracy (see Appendix \ref{appendix: convergence_study}), we set the spatial resolution and the time-step size to $N_X=101$ and $\Delta t=10^{-4}$, respectively.
+Figure \ref{fig: chronophotographies_nonlinear_dynamics} shows the chronophotographies, i.e., time sequences, of the filament dynamics for $\alpha = 150$ (panel $(a)$), $\alpha = 350$ (panel $(b)$), and $\alpha = 1000$ (panel $(c)$).
 The amplitude of the perturbation is found to increase over time, thereby enhancing the shape asymmetry necessary for the filament to self-propel.
-Near the threshold, $\alpha = 150$, the filament adopts a steady “U" shape after a transient regime (see also movies 1a and 1b in supplementary material); whereas it exhibits an oscillating motion in the highly flexible regime, $\alpha=1000$ (see also movies 3a and 3b in supplementary material).
-For an intermediate value of the elastophoretic number, $\alpha=350$, when initialized with $a_2\psi_2$, the filament adopts a “S" shape (see also movies 2a and 2b in supplementary material) which turns out to be a metastable configuration as it becomes a steady “U" at long times.
+Near the threshold, $\alpha = 150$, the filament adopts a steady “U" shape after a transient regime (see also movies 1a and 1b in the Supplemental Material \citep{SSM}); whereas it exhibits an oscillating motion in the highly flexible regime, $\alpha=1000$ (see also movies 3a and 3b in the Supplemental Material \citep{SSM}).
+For an intermediate value of the elastophoretic number, $\alpha=350$, when initialized with $a_2\psi_2$, the filament adopts a rotating “S" shape (see also movies 2a and 2b in the Supplemental Material \citep{SSM}) which turns out to be a metastable configuration as it becomes a steady “U" at long times.

 An understanding of the swimming direction can be inferred by examining the effects of the tangential and normal phoretic slip flows, which result in an effective phoretic force density, $-\bm{\mathrm{N}}^{-1}\cdot\discreteSlip$ (see Eq.\eqref{eq: linear_system_for_discrete_phi_n}).
 We obtain the resulting force, $\bm{F}_\mathrm{phoretic} \in \mathbb{R}^{3}$, by integrating the latter over the filament length,